leminhtuan2015/Today-I-Learn/dev/java_spring.md

     - ........
     - ........
   - Step 3: Copy Spring libs in war/WEB-INF/lib
+  - step 4: Config web.xml
+  - step 5: Config spring-svelet.xml

-  - Step 4: Enjoin coding in **src** (All your .java in src/ will be compiled to .class files and put in war/WEB-INF/classes)
+  - Step 6: Enjoin coding in **src** (All your .java in src/ will be compiled to .class files and put in war/WEB-INF/classes)

 ###====>>>> WEB container (tomcat, jetty) just execute the war file.

 ##3.
-Structure - Configtion
+Java WEB Structure

                                        ___src/
                                       |